+Price stability

-Price stability Price" denotes the overall level of prices of various goods and services.
+Price" denotes the overall level of prices of various goods and services.
 "Price stability" is defined as a state in which economic agents including households and firms can engage in economic activity-such as consumption and investment-without being concerned about fluctuations in the price levels of goods and services in general.

 In a market economy, economic agents including households and firms make decisions on whether to consume or invest, based on judgments about the prices of goods and services.
-Therefore, when prices fluctuate substantially, these agents find it hard to make appropriate consumption and investment decisions.
-If prices continue to fall-a situation referred to as deflation-this will put downward pressure on corporate profits and employee wages, and economic activity-such as business fixed investment and consumption-will decline, leading to a vicious cycle in which prices fall even further.
+Therefore, when prices fluctuate substantially, they find it hard to make appropriate consumption and investment decisions.
+Further problems could arise if price movements continue in one direction.
 For example, if prices continue to fall-a situation referred to as deflation-firms' profits and employees' wages will be depressed, and economic activity-such as business fixed investment and consumption-will decline, leading to a vicious cycle in which prices fall even further.

 In this sense, price stability forms the foundation of people's lives as well as the nation's economic activity.

-Consumer price index and the Bank's "price stability target" Consumer price index There are various indicators for measuring price developments, including the "consumer price index" (CPI)-which covers a range of goods and services consumed by households-and the "corporate goods price index" as well as the "services producer price index"-which cover goods and services traded between firms.
+Consumer price index and the Bank's "price stability target"

+Consumer price index

+There are various indicators for measuring price developments, including the "consumer price index" (CPI)-which covers a range of goods and services consumed by households-and the "corporate goods price index" as well as the "services producer price index"-which cover goods and services traded between firms.
 Of these, the CPI is the key index for measuring price developments, since the general public is accustomed to it and it offers favorable attributes including timeliness.

-The Bank's "price stability target" In January 2013, the Bank introduced the "price stability target" to overcome deflation early and achieve sustainable economic growth with price stability.
+The Bank's "price stability target"

+In January 2013, the Bank introduced the "price stability target" to overcome deflation early and achieve sustainable economic growth with price stability.
 The "price stability target" is the inflation rate that the Bank judges to be consistent with price stability on a sustainable basis.
 The Bank has set the "price stability target" at 2 percent in terms of the year-on-year rate of change in the CPI.

+Monetary policy

-Monetary policy As the central bank of Japan, the Bank of Japan carries out currency and monetary control to achieve price stability, thereby contributing to the sound development of the national economy.
-To this end, the Bank encourages interest rates to remain at a certain level, mainly through open market operations.
-Such currency and monetary control carried out by a central bank is referred to as "monetary policy."
-In general, the effects of monetary policy on economic activity, through declines or rises in interest rates, are as follows When interest rates decline, financial institutions can procure funds at low interest rates.
+As the central bank of Japan, the Bank of Japan carries out currency and monetary control to achieve price stability, thereby contributing to the sound development of the national economy.
+To this end, the Bank encourages short- and long- term interest rates to remain at target levels and purchases assets, mainly through open market operations.

+In general, the effects of monetary policy on economic activity, through a decline or a rise in real interest rates, are as follows

+When interest rates decline, financial institutions can procure funds at low interest rates.
 This enables them to reduce their lending rates on loans to firms and households.
 Given the linkage between various financial markets, there is also a decline in interest rates at which firms borrow directly from the market, such as in the form of corporate bond issuance.